 Inspect Your Property

 In most situations, we all react or respond to wildlife-related problems when they occur and often it is far too late as the damage has already been done.
-Wildlife specialists’ advise that you visually inspect your home or business well before gray squirrel entry occurs.
+Wildlife specialists’ in Rhode Island advise that you visually inspect your home or business well before gray squirrel entry occurs.
 Often a quick inspection today of your roofs eves, rooflines, chimney tops, and attics can save you hundreds if not thousands in removal and damage restoration services later on.

 Maintaining Your Property